Infineon/mtb-example-mcuboot-basic/README.md

  `IMG_TYPE`        | BOOT   | Valid values: BOOT, UPGRADE<br>**BOOT:** Use when the image is built for the primary slot.
 The `--pad` argument is not passed to the *imgtool*. <br/>**UPGRADE:** Use when the image is built for the secondary slot.
 The `--pad` argument is passed to the *imgtool*.<br>Also, the blinky app defines the LED toggle delay differently depending on whether the image is BOOT type or UPGRADE type.
  `HEADER_OFFSET`   | Auto-calculated | The starting address of the CM4 app or the offset at which the header of an image will begin.
 Value equal to (`SECONDARY_IMG_START` - `PRIMARY_IMG_START`).
  `USE_OVERWRITE`              | Autogenerated       | Value is 1 when scratch and status partitions are not defined in the flashmap JSON file.
- `USE_EXTERNAL_FLASH`         | Autogenerated       | Value is 1 when external flash is used for either primary or secondary slot.
+ `USE_EXTERNAL_FLASH`         | Autogenerated       | Value is 1 when an external flash is used for either primary or secondary slot.
- `USE_XIP`                    | Autogenerated       | Value is 1 when primary image is placed on external memoryy.
+ `USE_XIP`                    | Autogenerated       | Value is 1 when the primary image is placed on external memory.
  `KEY_FILE_PATH` | *../bootloader_cm0p/keys* | Path to the private key file.
 Used with the *imgtool* for signing the image.
  `APP_VERSION_MAJOR`<br>`APP_VERSION_MINOR`<br>`APP_VERSION_BUILD` | 1.0.0 if `IMG_TYPE=BOOT`<br>2.0.0 if `IMG_TYPE=UPGRADE` | Passed to the *imgtool* with the `-v` option in *MAJOR.MINOR.BUILD* format, while signing the image.
 Also available as macros to the application with the same names.